-The doctor I talked to said that generally, his first recommendation for migraine sufferers is that they try a simple over the counter combination analgesic like Excedrin.
-Which is basically a mixture of acetaminophen, aspirin, and caffeine.
+Many doctors admit their first recommendation for migraine sufferers is a simple over-the-counter combination analgesic like Excedrin.
+This drug is effectively a mixture of acetaminophen, aspirin, and caffeine.
 This medication is relatively safe if taken sporadically.
 However, frequent use could lead to ulcers, kidney damage, and even stroke or heart attack.

-In more severe or chronic cases of migraine, a class of drugs called triptans like Imitrex or Treximet is commonly prescribed.
+In more severe or chronic cases of migraine, physicians usually prescribe a class of drugs called triptans like Imitrex or Treximet.
 These drugs work by increasing serotonin levels and constricting blood vessels in the brain.
-And while they’re effective, they’re very prone to cause dizziness, nausea, extreme drowsiness, and/or tightness in the chest.
+While they’re effective, they’re prone to causing dizziness, nausea, extreme drowsiness, and/or tightness in the chest.

 Preventative (as opposed to acute onset) treatment options are also common.
 These include drugs like verapamil (a calcium channel blocker), amitriptyline (an antidepressant), and anticonvulsants, which act by “calming” overactive nerves in the brain.

 CBD for Migraines: What Is CBD?

 For the uninitiated, CBD (cannabidiol) is the non-intoxicating component of cannabis.
 This means that, unlike THC, it doesn’t get you high.
 Rather, it works by interacting with an endogenous (naturally occurring inside the body) network of cannabinoid receptors, specifically, G-protein coupled CB-1 and CB-2 receptors in the central nervous system.

-If there is a deficiency or lack of naturally-occurring endocannabinoids in the body, the CB-1 and CB-2 receptors will have nothing to bind to, and therefore will not be able to carry out the chemical pathways required for healthy, normative functioning.
+If there is a deficiency or lack of naturally occurring endocannabinoids in the body, the CB-1 and CB-2 receptors will have nothing to bind to.
+Therefore, they can’t carry out the chemical pathways required for healthy, normative functioning.

 This is where CBD comes in.
 It acts as a supplement or “replacement” in the instance of an endocannabinoid deficiency.
 Unlike THC, it can “do its job” and function perfectly well without having to entirely overwhelm the cannabinoid receptors (i.e., without you becoming intoxicated).